adarshraj99/ML-DL.md/processes & keywords.md

 ![image](https://github.com/user-attachments/assets/75a29064-ccde-4303-acb4-a405a76cb8e0)

 ### Deep Learning :
-Finding the correct weights and biases by the incorrect outputs to get the correct output.
+Finding the correct weights and biases by the incorrect outputs comparision with correct output.

 Weights ,Activations, biases are passed in the sigmoid function to calculate the forward transition of activations from one to next layer.